JaKooLit/OpenSuse-Hyprland/README.md

 - by default, the packman mirror chosen is "https://ftp.gwdg.de/pub/linux/misc/packman/suse/openSUSE_Tumbleweed/"
 - if you require to change the mirror, edit install-scripts/00-packman.sh and add mirrors of your choice. you can find mirrors [HERE](http://packman.links2linux.org/mirrors)

+> [❗!IMPORTANT]
+> install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
+This script does NOT include uninstallation of packages

 ### 🆕  Prerequisites
-#### 💬 install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script.
-This script does NOT include uninstallation of packages as it may break your system due to shared packages / libraries.

 - This install script is intended for atleast Server type installed.
 - In theory, This should work on a any Tumbleweed with DE (Plasma, Gnome, XFCE).
 Although I am not sure about xfce default login manager if able to detect Hyprland.
 - If you have nvidia, and wanted to use proprietary drivers, uninstall nouveau first (if installed).
 This script will be installing proprietary nvidia drivers and will not deal with removal of nouveau.